rxlabz/rxlabz.github.io/drafts/algrafx_EN.md

   bool get active => point1.active && point2.active;

-  /// renvoie les coins du parallèlogramme correspondant au segment List<Offset> get corners => [
+  /// returns the corners of the parallelogram corresponding to the segment List<Offset> get corners => [
         point1.up(50),
         point2.up(50),